yuxshao/ptcollab/README.md

    up / down while something is selected.
 Ctrl shifts by an octave.
 4. Keyboard shortcuts for navigation
    - W/S for next previous / next unit (PgUp / PgDn also work)
    - Q/A for previous / next parameter
    - F1..F4 for the tabs in the menu
    - 1..9 for jumping to a unit directly
-5. Mouse-related shortcuts for view / mode changes
+5. Mouse -related shortcuts for view / mode changes
-  - Middle-click drag to move around
+   - Middle -click drag to move around
    - Shift+wheel to scroll horizontally
    - Ctrl+(shift)+wheel to zoom vertically (horizontally)
    - Alt+wheel to change quantization
 6. Various dragging gestures
    - Drag in the keyboard view to modify velocity
    - Drag in the parameter view for linear editing

 ## Thanks
 Again, huge thanks to everyone who helped support this! pxtone